Recommended activities of AgBioData Member Databases:

 - Read the white paper and try to follow the recommendations.

 - Each AgBioData database will have one designated liaison who will be the point of contact with the AgBioData Steering Committee.
-Please report the person at your database who will be the official AgBioData liaison to Lisa Harper or Jacqueline Campbell.
+Please report the person in your database who will be the official AgBioData liaison to email@example.com.

-- Write a paragraph describing your database and your Stakeholders, and submit to Jacqueline Campbell, who will load them onto AgBioData.org.
-This would be publicly viewed.
+- Write a paragraph describing your database and your Stakeholders, and submit it to firstname.lastname@example.org.
+The paragraph will be loaded onto AgBioData.org and will be publicly viewed.

 - Submit your database info to FAIRsharing (required) and RE3data (recommended), and optionally, any other database of databases you wish.

-- All AgBioData member Databases will have a easy to find list of key personnel, their roles, and contact info on their respective database website.
-This will ensure that users can find the people they need, and makes biocurators more visible in the scientific community.
+- All AgBioData member Databases will have an easy-to-find list of key personnel, their roles, and contact info on their respective database website.
+This will ensure that users can find the people they need and makes biocurators more visible in the scientific community.

 - AgBioData recommends that team members have an ORCID id.
 E.g.: 0000-0003-2787-3955.
 This will help resolve ambiguity about authorship, and will serve as a good example of compliance with general standards.
 Also, some journals are requiring ORCIDs now.